G-PATE: Scalable Differentially Private Data Generator via Private Aggregation of Teacher Discriminators

 \subsection{Differentially Private Gradient Aggregation for \name{}}

 \name{} consists of a student generator and an ensemble of teacher discriminators trained on disjoint subsets of the sensitive data.
-In each training iteration, each teacher discriminator generates an adversarial perturbation $\Delta x$ that guides the student generator on improving its output records.
-Different from traditional GAN, in \name{}, the student generator does not have access to the loss of any teacher discriminators, and the adversarial perturbation is the only information propagated from the teacher discriminators to the student generator.
-Therefore, to achieve differential privacy, it suffices to add noise during the aggregation of the adversarial perturbations.
+In each training iteration, each teacher discriminator generates \yh{a gradient vector} $\Delta x$ that guides the student generator on improving its output records.
+Different from traditional GAN, in \name{}, the student generator does not have access to the loss of any teacher discriminators, and the \yh{gradient vector} is the only information propagated from the teacher discriminators to the student generator.
+Therefore, to achieve differential privacy, it suffices to add noise during the aggregation of the \yh{gradient vectors}.

 However, the aggregators used in PATE and PATE-GAN are not suitable for aggregating gradient vectors because they are only applicable to categorical data.
 Therefore, we propose a differentially private gradient aggregator (\texttt{DPGradAgg}) based on PATE.
-With gradient discretisation, we convert gradient aggregation into a voting problem and get the noisy aggregation of teachers' votes using PATE.
+With gradient discretization, we convert gradient aggregation into a voting problem and get the noisy aggregation of teachers' votes using PATE.
 Additionally, we use random projection to reduce the dimension of vectors on which the aggregation is performed.
 The combination of these two approaches allows \name{} to generate synthetic samples with higher data utility, even for large scale image datasets, which is hard to be achieved by PATE-GAN.
-The algorithm is formally presented in Algorithm~\ref{algo:gradAgg}.
+The procedure is formally presented in Algorithm~\ref{algo:gradAgg}.

-\textbf{Gradient Discretisation.} Since PATE is originally designed for aggregating the teacher models' votes on the correct class label of an example, the aggregation algorithm in PATE only applies to categorical data.
+\textbf{Gradient Discretization.} Since PATE is originally designed for aggregating the teacher models' votes on the correct class label of an example, the aggregation mechanism in PATE only applies to categorical data.
 Therefore, we design a three-step algorithm to apply PATE on continuous gradient vectors.
 First, we discretize the gradient vector by creating a histogram and mapping each element to the midpoint of the bin it belongs to.
 Then, instead of voting for the class labels as in PATE, a teacher discriminator votes for $k$ bins associated with $k$ elements in its gradient vector.
-Finally, for each dimension, we calculate the bin with most votes using the Confident-GNMax aggregator~\cite{papernot2018scalable} (\analysis{}).
-The aggregated gradient vector is consisted of the midpoints of the selected bins.
+Finally, for each dimension, we calculate the bin with most votes using the \texttt{Confident-GNMax} aggregator~\citep{papernot2018scalable} (Appendix \ref{appendix:gnmax}).
+The aggregated gradient vector consists of the midpoints of the selected bins.